milesp8428/sep10-freedom-project/blog/entry02.md

 <a href="https://oda-architecture.com/" target="_blank">"oda-architecture"</a>,
 <a href="https://www.archdaily.com/" target="_blank">"archdaily"</a>.
 These websites have given me a deeper insight to what architecture is really like And overall exposed me more to my topic. </p>

+<h1>Engineering Design Process</h1>
+I am in the second step of the engineering design process.
+In step one I decided what my goal was.
+My goal for the Engineering Design Process was to spread information about how technology is related to the architecture around you.
+In step two I wanted to do more research and have a better understanding of my goal and architecture in general.
+Although I have done some research I think it would be helpful if I did more.
+In the next step I would like to research possible solutions for my problem.

 [Previous](entry01.md) | [Next](entry03.md)